Skip to main content

 You may have to pay your landlord's court fees if the eviction is granted.

 Get legal advice if you want to challenge an eviction.
-You could get legal help for free or at a lower cost.
+Check our list of legal services that can help with housing issues.

 The eviction ban has ended